-Prior to starting clinical experience, students must successfully complete a nationally recognized CPR for healthcare providers course.

-Clinical externships include placement at a facility that performs a balance of administrative and clinical activities that will expose students to the necessary skills required of the profession.
+- Prior to starting a clinical experience, students must successfully complete a nationally recognized CPR for healthcare providers course. - ii.
+Clinical experiences include placement at a facility that performs a balance of administrative and clinical activities that will expose students to the necessary skills required of the profession.

-An externship experience includes assisting clinical and administrative staff members with daily tasks while under direct supervision.
+A clinical experience includes assisting clinical and administrative staff members with daily tasks while under direct supervision.
 Students should only perform duties within the scope of a medical assistant and the activities included in the program's curriculum.